davidporter-id-au/stream-exec/readme.md

 - save inputs only.
 Absolutely no security guarantees on untrusted inputs
 - JSON lines only, separated by newlines.
 No single long arrays either, break them up with `cat bigfile | jq ".[]" > jsonlines` first
 - unix/linux environments, no windows support
+- For big or small files, it streams input, so it doesn't load it fully into memory

 **Comparision vs other tools**: